blockchainsllc/in3-legacy/src/types/README.md

 *  **chainId** `string<hex>` (required)  - the requested chainId
 *  **includeCode** `boolean` - if true, the request should include the codes of all accounts. otherwise only the the codeHash is returned.
 In this case the client may ask by calling eth_getCode() afterwards
+*  **verifiedHashes** `string<bytes32>[]` - if the client sends a array of blockhashes the server will not deliver any signatures or blockheaders for these blocks, but only return a string with a number.
 *  **latestBlock** `integer` - if specified, the blocknumber *latest* will be replaced by blockNumber- specified value
 *  **verification** `string` - defines the kind of proof the client is asking for
  Must be one of the these values : `'never`', `'proof`', `'proofWithSignature`'